withoutboats/pbp/README.md

 [ed25519-dalek][dalek] which provides a slightly nicer API using the types from that library.

+Thanks to isis lovecruft and Henry de Valence for assistance with the dalek API and understanding the OpenPGP specification.

 ## Demonstration

 The "print" example prints an ASCII armored OpenPGP public key to stdout; you